 If you lost a loved one in a vehicle collision, we can also help you file a lawsuit for wrongful death against the responsible party.

-Can I Recover Damages If I’m Being Blamed for a Highway Crash in California?
+Can I Recover Damages If I’m Being Blamed for a Highway Crash in San Diego?

 Usually, yes.
 California operates under a pure comparative negligence law.
 You can recover damages if at least one other person was partly responsible for your accident.